 Because of its visual nature, project management via a Gantt chart revolves around its core features.
 Schedule your projects and their corresponding tasks and projects, while getting an overview of the entire project process.
 Gantt charts create a work-breakdown structure (WBS) and deliver your projects on time.
 While also staying flexible and agile.

 The core features of a Gantt chart which help with project management are:

 Timeline – the backbone of the chart.
 It is against the timeline where you can see how your activities (projects and tasks) are progressing, and which resources are utilized in the process.
 Modern Gantt charts actually allow you to zoom in and out of your timeline, making it easier to plan both in the short and long term.

 Gantt chart bars – these bars are a visual representation of your projects and tasks.
 Not only do they demonstrate the length of time, but if you use your Gantt chart as a resource planner, then you can also see who or what is engaged in that task.

 Resources – Resources are what make your projects tick.
 They are the people, machines, and equipment which bring projects to fruition.
 Assign resources to tasks and see who’s engaged in what, who’s in need of some helping hands, and who needs some additional work to do.

 Dependencies – Not only can you see the associated tasks of a project, but Gantt charts show you how these tasks are linked together.
 And what order something needs to be done for the next one to start.
 By connecting a project’s tasks, you add to the WBS and set your team up for more success.

-To make it even better, a lot of modern Gantt software gives additional project management capabilities.
+To make it even better, a lot of online Gantt software gives additional project management capabilities.
 Which help you get the most out of your resources or see things in a new way.